jimregan/notes/_posts/2021-01-24-irish-texts-from-south-west-donegal-text-1-poitin.md

 The table below compares the transcription of Text 1: “Poitín” from O’Neill’s[^1] “Irish Texts from South West Donegal”, comparing it with Abair’s transcription.

+> Texts 1—4 were contributed by Seamus Ó Beirn (Jim Phat James), aged c.
+70 years, cobbler, from the townland of Mín na Gaoithe, Teelin.

+> A special feature of his speech is the clearness and strength of the affricates t′ʃ and d′ʒ due to the deliberate manner in which each word is enunciated.

 The phonetic rules were mostly to help with automatic comparison, though the places where verb froms were pronounced differently before a pronoun was interesting enough to note.

 [^1] O’Neill, John E. “Irish Texts from South West Donegal.” _Zeitschrift Für Celtische Philologie_, vol. 33, 1974, doi:10.1515/zcph.1974.33.1.285.